cloudscale-ch/terraform-provider-cloudscale/website/docs/r/subnet.html.markdown

 page_title: "cloudscale.ch: cloudscale_subnet"
 sidebar_current: "docs-cloudscale-resource-subnet"
 description: |-
-  Provides a cloudscale.ch Subnet resource.
+  Provides a cloudscale.ch subnet resource.
 This can be used to create, modify, and delete subnets.
 ---

 # cloudscale\_subnet

-Provides a cloudscale.ch Subnet resource.
+Provides a cloudscale.ch subnet resource.
 This can be used to create, modify, and delete subnets.

 ## Example Usage